diexban/AWS-Solution-for-A-Web-Application/README.md

 - Another important decision I made was to use RDS with synchronous replication.
 While having a replica in a second availability zone is cheaper than using two separate RDS instances for high availability, opting for a single RDS instance without a replica could save costs further.
 However, this would compromise high availability and fault tolerance.
 The additional cost of a replica I believe is justified to reduce the risk of downtime, which could lead to greater losses.

+- I also opted on having two separete clusters so we can optimize resource allocation for each layer meaning if the web layer needs to scale independently of the app layer we would be able to do this.
+This could introduce indirect costs due to the increased complexity but in the long run it's better to have the layers as independent clusters

 - Lastly while using CloudFront adds some cost, it provides significant performance benefits by reducing strain on the web layer.
 With caching in place, the web layer does not need to scale as frequently, keeping costs lower overall.
 Similarly, using Redis adds costs for the caching layer but significantly reduces load on the database, helping maintain performance at scale.

 ■ What trade-offs, if any, did you make between cost and